 The district-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all of the nonfiduciary activities of the Board of Education.
 All fiduciary activities are reported only in the fund financial statements.
 For the most part, the effect of interfund activity has been removed from these statements.
-In the statement of net position, the governmental activities column (a) is presented on a consolidated basis by column, and (b) reflect on a full accrual economic resource basis, which incorporates long-term assets and receivables as well as long-term debt and obligations.
+Governmental activities normally are supported by property taxes and intergovernmental revenues.
+In the statement of net position, the governmental activities column (a) is presented on a consolidated basis and (b) reflect on a full accrual economic resource basis, which incorporates long-term assets and receivables as well as long-term debt and obligations.